mozilla/treeherder/docs/common_tasks.rst

 Running the tests
 -----------------

-* You can run the py.test suite with
+* You can run flake8 and the py.test suite using

   .. code-block:: bash